What are the symptoms of heartbreak that lead to love withdrawal?

 - a lack of self-respect and a feeling of self-blame for the break-up/separation

 - unable to make sense of the disappearance

 - believing that we will be alone for ever.

 What is the addictive love cycle?

-The most profound experience I had – and the foundation upon which I developed this life affirming program – was my own personal experience during my early thirties.
+The most profound experience I had – and the foundation upon which I developed this life affirming programme – was my own personal experience during my early thirties.

 I experienced first-hand this affliction of the heart when we love too much, and the grief-like symptoms of loss and emotional trauma that came with it.
 Throughout that time, I wrote journals to try to make sense of the overwhelming emotions.
-This has now become the foundation of the “Surviving the addictive love cycle” programme.
+This has now become the foundation of the “Heartbreak and Love Addiction Recovery Programme”